 As soon as a product hits the market, it is important to constantly monitor performance.
 Gather and analyze user feedback to determine how to improve the product and/or the marketing plan.
-Keep a close eye on the competition and the market as a whole.
+Keep a close eye on the competition and the market as a whole and adjust your dynamic market model.
 Use all of these observations to adjust the product roadmap, modify sales and marketing plans, and research innovative features or new product ideas.
 There should be a constant cyclical loop of feedback into product development.

 Evolve the go-to-market strategy

-Adjustments to the go-to-market strategy will be made over time, depending on successes, failures, new market data, and customer feedback.
+Adjustments to the go-to-market strategy will be made over time, depending on successes, failures, new market data captured and plugged into your dynamic market model, and customer feedback.
 For example, iRobot initially tested the market with 15,000 Roomba units with plans to release another 10,000 if the product was successful.
 The popularity exceeded expectations and the company adjusted the second release to 50,000 units.
 Then competition began to emerge and iRobot had to again adjust the product plan and choose how to further evolve the product to compete.
 It is important to build a flexible strategy that can easily respond to market changes.

 Typically, the products that fail come from the companies that don’t continue innovate.
 New products are only new for a hot second before something else comes along to steal the spotlight.
 With today’s fast-paced technological changes and fierce competition across all markets, go-to-market strategies are an essential part of an overall product innovation plan and require a dynamic approach.